AdobeDocs/commerce-extensibility/src/pages/events/convert-existing-fields.md

   }
 }
 ```
-The event payload will be similar to the following with converter:
+The value of the `field` changes after the conversion:

 ```json
 {